Back to Blog

 3. Income-Based Repayment (IBR)

-IBR is a go-to for many borrowers due to its straightforward requirements:
+IBR is a go-to for many borrowers due to its straightforward requirements, although it has two versions depending on when you received your loans.

 • Discretionary Income Calculation: Based on 150% of the poverty guideline.

-IBR appeals to those who borrowed prior to July 2014, as they may benefit from the lower 10% rate.
+IBR appeals to those who borrowed prior to July 2014, as they may benefit from the lower 10% rate and shorter forgiveness timeline.

 4. Income-Contingent Repayment (ICR)